Facebook Is Being Sued for Housing Discrimination, Too

 Facebook replied to the allegations with a statement: “There is absolutely no place for discrimination on Facebook.
 We believe this lawsuit is without merit, and we will defend ourselves vigorously.”

 This year marks the 50th anniversary of the Fair Housing Act—a landmark civil rights legislation that sought to undo decades of state-sponsoredsegregation.
 But a key mandate of the law—the Affirmatively Furthering Fair Housing rule—has still not been put into effect.
 Meanwhile, housing discrimination persists.
 A recent investigation by the Center for Investigative Reporting’s Reveal initiative found that people of color were still much more likely to be denied home loans than their white counterparts.
-The difference is that now, these practices are often harder to detect, or as in the case of Facebook—completely under the surface.
+The difference is that now these practices are often harder to detect or, as in the case of Facebook, completely under the surface.

 “It is already a challenge for women, families with children, people with disabilities and other under-served groups to find housing.
 Facebook’s platform that excludes these consumers from ever seeing certain ads to rent or buy housing must be changed immediately,” Rice said.